microsoft/WSL/ISSUE_TEMPLATE.md

-Please use the following bug reporting template to help produce actionable and reproduceable issues:
+Please use the following bug reporting template to help produce actionable and reproducible issues:

 * A brief description